CFBF Annual Meeting

 Monterey County named County Farm Bureau of the Year

-The CFBF County of the Year award for Farm Bureaus with 400 to 699 agricultural members was presented to the Monterey County Farm Bureau.
+The CFBF County of the Year award for Farm Bureaus with 400 to 699 agricultural members was presented to Monterey County Farm Bureau.
 The county Farm Bureau advocates for its members on a wide variety of topics with local officials and the news media, including water rights, water quality, desalination projects, air quality, illegal dumping, immigration and more.
-It provides a weekly report of expected road closures and construction zones in the county, alerts members about weather that might trigger heat illness-prevention measures, and conducts a number of outreach, training and educational activities.
+MCFB provides a weekly report of expected road closures and construction zones in the county, alerts members about weather that might trigger heat illness-prevention measures, and conducts a number of outreach, training and educational activities.

 CFBF President Paul Wenger presents the award to MCFB President Jeff Pereira and Executive Director Norm Groot at the awards dinner on Monday, December 8th.